zsiki/GeoEasy/doc/reference_guide.rst

 Starting the program
 --------------------

-The Windows setup place az icon on the desktop and add an item to the programs menu.
+The Windows setup places az icon on the desktop and adds an item to the programs menu.
 On Linux the program should be started from the command line.
 GeoEasy accepts command line parameters.
 The language of the user interface can be selected and input data set can be given.